NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 In the above example, two application event logs were analyzed. “app-20210507174503-2538” is rated higher than the “app-20210507174503-1704” because the score(in the csv output) for “app-20210507174503-2538”
 is higher than  “app-20210507174503-1704”.
-Here the `Problematic Duration` is zero but the tool won't capture all UDFs in the application.
+Here the `Problematic Duration` is zero but please keep in mind that we are only able to detect certain issues.
+This currently includes some UDFs, some decimal operations and nested complex types.
-Note: Some of the UDFs can be handled with additional steps.
+The tool won't catch all UDFs, and some of the UDFs can be handled with additional steps.

 Please refer to [supported_ops.md](https://github.com/NVIDIA/spark-rapids/blob/branch-21.10/docs/supported_ops.md) for more details on UDF.
 For decimals, the tool tries to parse for decimal operations but it may not capture all of the decimal operations